bitovi/academy/src/react-vite/11-controlled-vs-uncontrolled/controlled-vs-uncontrolled.md

 ## Objective 3: Integrate `FormTextField` into `RestaurantOrder` and submit the form

-Finally we'll update the form to incorporate the `FormTextField` component so users can create and submit an order to the restaurant.
+Finally we’ll update the form to incorporate the `FormTextField` component so users can create and submit an order to the restaurant.
 We need to fill the form with input fields and handle the submit button.